Visions of Angkor by...Solange Brand

 SBRIV01 to SBRIV11: Floating villages, norias, fishing nets, a few kilometers south of Siem Reap City.

 Photographs are shown here in low-resolution.
-They can be ordered as high-resolution files or as prints.
-Contacts us.
+They can be ordered as high-resolution files or as prints. email hidden; JavaScript is required.

 Tags: photography, Modern Cambodia, temples, Siem Reap River, Tonle Sap Lake, Banteay Srei, Banteay Kdei, Bayon, Preah Khan, Pre Rup Temple, Angkor Wat, Bakong, Bakheng